The urban middle class, the rural folk and businessmen are all getting restive

 Xerxes Dastur: The cost of tax collection is very high.
 The procedures are severe.
-The recently introduced 14-page saral income tax return form (and taken back by the government for re-work/ re-design) is very complicated.
+Recently introduced 14-page Saral income tax return form (and taken back by the government for re-work/ re-design) is very complicated.
 The complete form for income tax return may be even more complicated.
 Will the government help the honest taxpayer by simplifying matters?

 Ameet Patel (CA & Partner, Manohar Chowdhry & Associates): The Black Money Bill asks those with black money to come forward and disclose it.
 The filled declaration will be treated as information and not as evidence to prosecute.
 Why is Prevention of Money Laundering Act (PMLA) excluded from the list of laws for which it will not be used as evidence?

 Dr Swamy: Black money, which violates the Act can lead to attachment of property under PMLA.
 This is a powerful deterrent against generation of black money.

 Question: Since there seems to be a cartel amongst all the political parties in the country, is the Black Money Bill just fire and brimstone, or will there be any tangible action?

 Dr Swamy: The Bharatiya Janata Party (BJP) is not in any cartel.
 There will be tangible action.
 Even when the 2G scam was being investigated, there was a fear that it would not lead to action.
 Justice Ganguly and Justice Singhvi changed the whole course of the country and there has been strict action on wrongdoers.
 However, in the case of black money, there is no need for a public interest litigation (PIL).
 PIL is sustainable in Court only if the government does not perform its statutory duty or if the policy itself is arbitrary or unreasonable.
 When the government is working on it, courts cannot intervene.
 There will be action taken by the government in the black money case.